angular-schule/website-articles/blog/2019-10-ngx-semantic-version/README.md

 Let's see what's the meaning of this parameters:

-- `type` can be one of the following:
+- `type` can be one of the following codes:
   - `build`
   - `ci`
   - `chore`